Brian Laundrie found: Gov. DeSantis 'committed to doing whatever he can to help prevent domestic violence'

 - Image 3 of 3

-A spokesman for Petito's family, Richard Stafford, told Fox News's Laura Ingle on Thursday that the family was still mourning the loss of their daughter.
+A spokesman for Petito's family, Richard Stafford, told Laura Ingle of Fox News Thursday that the family was still mourning the loss of their daughter.

 "They are grieving the loss of their beautiful daughter," Stafford said.
 "Gabby’s family will make a statement at the appropriate time and when they are emotionally ready."